House Democrats blame losses on polls, message, even Trump

 House Democrats blame losses on polls, message, even TrumpNew

-WASHINGTON (AP) — Their majority shrunk, House Democrats are casting blame.
-They said it was the election message, ground game and leadership under Speaker Nancy Pelosi that cost them seats.
-They focused too much on health care, rather than economy.
-They didn’t do enough door-to-door campaigning in the pandemic.
-They let Republicans get away with incorrectly calling them “socialists.”
+WASHINGTON (AP) — House Democrats are casting blame for a disappointing election that cut into their majority.
+They said it was the election message, ground game and leadership under Speaker Nancy Pelosi’s team that cost them seats.
+Among their complaints: They focused too much on health care, rather than the economy; They didn’t do enough door-to-door campaigning in the pandemic; They let Republicans get away with incorrectly calling them “socialists.”
 Pelosi reminded them they did, in fact keep their majority.
-Most importantly, Democrats are coming to grips with the fact that whether President Donald Trump is e-elected or defeated by rival Joe Biden Biden, they still have problems understanding, and winning over, Trump voters.
+Most importantly, Democrats are coming to grips with the fact that whether President Donald Trump is e-elected or defeated by rival Joe Biden, they still have problems understanding, and winning over, Trump voters.